ByteBlitz/cssNetworkAnalysis/README.md

 # NetworkAnalysis

-A Python project modelling the resilience of Reddit against the spread of fake news with ABM.

-More detailed description will follow
+A project, aiming to assess the impact of different kinds of moderation to a reddit-like network.

-## Code To-Do List
+## To-Do List

-## Ideation 101

 - do a full description in README
-- discuss how we will introduce moderators
-- Reddit first!
-Other social media platforms only after proof of concept!
+- clean up code
+- integrate `switch_subreddits()` into `simulate_round()`
+- speed up the program using rust
+- build a second moderation
+- assess the outcomes and forward them to Yuri
+- comment code